-529 Plans: a good way to save for higher education
+529 plans: a good way to save for higher education

-Use 529 plans for higher education and tax advantages.
+Use 529 plans for higher education and tax advantages

-All the states sponsor at least one type of 529 plans and each is somewhat unique.
+All the states sponsor at least one type of 529 plan and each is somewhat unique.
 Participants are not restricted to their own state’s 529 plans.
 Individuals are encouraged to shop and compare 529 plans from different states.